 How to Become One: Correctional officers go through a training academy and then are assigned to a facility for on-the-job training.
 Although qualifications vary by state and agency, all agencies require a high school diploma and have an age requirement.
 Some federal agencies also require some college education or related work experience.

-Job Outlook: Employment of correctional officers and bailiffs is projected to decline 7 percent over the next ten years.
-State and local budget constraints and prison population levels will determine how many correctional officers are necessary.
-Bailiffs will continue to be needed to keep order in courtrooms.
+Job Outlook: Employment of correctional officers and bailiffs is projected to decline 10 percent over the next ten years.

 Related Careers: Compare the job duties, education, job growth, and pay of correctional officers and bailiffs with similar occupations.